shitangzi/nlpfinal_eco_reviews/README.md

 * **train real GRU rate large**: Training on the larger real dataset with rating.

 ### Usage Instruction
 We used Google Colab's GPU for training, so we ran out code on the Google Colab platform.
 Our approach was to upload all the `.ipynb` files to Colab and place all the CSV files generated and processed by `data_process` in the same folder as the code files.
-Then, I simply clicked `Run All` in each `ipynb` file to execute the entire code.
+Then, simply click `Run All` in each `ipynb` file to execute the entire code.